 Creating Quizlet sets

 When I was studying for an Ethics final, I created a set of flashcards within Quizlet based on a study guide provided by my professor that contained all of the vocabulary and concepts I would need to know for the final.
-Quizlet flashcards are broken up into two sections, Term and Definition, and users can either type or copy/paste text into each field, customizing the language if needed.
+Quizlet flashcards are broken up into two sections, Term and Definition, and users can either type or copy/paste text into each field, customizing the language if needed- math and symbols are a supported language that can be used for writing out equations.
 Quizlet Plus users can add additional content to flashcards such as images and custom audio recordings, though images do not support alt text.

 The Quizlet set authoring tool supports large print and screen magnification tools, but does not support keyboard access as it skips over the text boxes for adding terms and definitions.
 An alternative to typing out terms/definitions manually that also works for screen reader users is to use the Import tool, which supports creating flashcards from a Word document, spreadsheet, csv file, or txt file.
 The import tool uses field separator characters such as tabs, commas, semicolons, or custom delimiters to create new flashcards.